0xmrwn/dss-installer/README.md

 These issues require manual intervention.

 > **Note**: The auto-fix feature requires sudo privileges to make system-level changes.
 Make sure the user running the script has appropriate permissions.

+## Progress Tracking

+The diagnostic tool includes progress tracking that shows which check is currently running and how many checks remain.
+This makes it easier to follow the diagnostic process and understand where you are in the overall workflow.

 ## Project Structure